We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Favor is compliant with the

 - no traditional doctor’s visits

 - free follow-ups

-- shipping available to all 50 states
+- shipping available to 50 states in the U.S. and Washington, D.C.

 - potential shipping delays